Columbia Icefield

-History
+Geology

-The Columbia Icefield was formed during the Great Glaciation, or Illinoisan period (238,000 to 126,000 BCE).
+The Columbia Icefield sits on a large area of relatively horizontal layers of rock.
+Because flat-lying layers erode more slowly than the surrounding tilted areas, the surface remains higher-altitude and therefore colder.
+The icefield was formed during the Great Glaciation, or Illinoisan period (238,000 to 126,000 BCE).
 The initial advancement of the ice field ended during the latter millennia of the Early Wisconsinan period (73,000 to 62,000 BCE), around the time Homo sapiens began to appear on the earth.
 The next major advance of the ice field occurred during the Late Wisconsinan period (18,000 to 9,000 BCE), which marked the end of the major intercontinental land mass bridges.
 During the Crowfoot Glacier advance (9,000 to 7,000 BCE), humans were beginning to learn farming along the Tigris, Euphrates, and Nile rivers.
-The last major period of advance occurred during the Little Ice Age, which lasted from about 1,200 to 1900 AD.
+The last major period of advance occurred during the Little Ice Age, which lasted from about 1200 AD to 1900 AD.
 Around 1800, the Athabasca Glacier peaked, then went through a period of recession, and then advanced again until 1840, when it began receding until the present day.

+History

 The Columbia Icefield was one of the last major geological features in western Canada to be visited and recorded by Europeans, due to its isolation and harsh weather conditions.
 In April 1827, Scottish botanist David Douglas was crossing Athabasca Pass—a major trading route located north of the Icefield—when he climbed one of the adjacent mountain peaks.
 He reported his first ascent in his journal, describing it to be 6000 m in height.
 In the summer of 1884, geology professor Arthur Philemon Coleman explored the Great Divide from Banff to Jasper in search of Douglas' giant peak.
 While unsuccessful, he did discover the route that would become the Icefield Parkway.
 In July 1898, British explorer J. Norman Collie and his friends Hugh Stutfield and Herman Wooley set off in search of Douglas' giants, equipped by the famous Banff outfitter Bill Peyto.
 On the morning of August 18, Collie and Wooley climbed the east side of Mount Athabasca, moved up the glacier when the ridge gave way to crumbling rock, and made their way to the summit, where they discovered an ice field that extended to almost every horizon.
 Collie later wrote: